chevah/buildbot-configuration-builder/README.rst

 The final builder generated from environment and the project will be named:
 `PROJECTNAME-ENVNAME`

+All values from the environment dictionary are copied to builders, with the exception of the `slaves` list.

 The builder will run only on one of the slaves associated with the environment, based on a random rule.